ZachHeick/zachheick.github.io/_posts/2017-10-26-Introduction-to-Graph-Databases-with-Neo4j.md

 ## Insert and Extract Data with Python

 The "hello world" of database systems is the [Northwind database](https://northwinddatabase.codeplex.com/).
-We can easily create our graph network with Python and the CSV files from this database.
-In order to use Python to connect to our local Neo4j database, install the driver with the command `pip install neo4j-driver`.
+We'll use Python and the CSV files from this database and transform it from tables and rows into a graph within our local Neo4j database.
+In order to connect to our local Neo4j database, install the Python driver with the command `pip install neo4j-driver`.

+#### Connect to the Database

 Create a new Python file and import the driver.
 Then, create a driver and a new session.